beni69/KareszBot/README.md

-# McBot
+# Karesz
 A discord bot I use for testing.
 Also runs the minecraft chat.